flakas/Latte/README.md

 Tasks ordered in random manner:

 - Functionality to check if the user is active (mouse and/or keyboard activity tracking)
-- Functionality to process log data
 - User defined application configuration (paths, timer durations)
 - Add comments to the code
 - Add configuration examples
 - Write documentation
 - Add a wiki
+- Better log data processing functionality
+- Distribution through PIP

 Tasks done
 ----------